Lockstep-Network/lockstep-sdk-csharp/README.md

 ### Step 0: Install Lockstep SDK for C#

-Before you start, make sure you generated a valid API key and saved it as an environment variable in your system (referred to as `LOCKSTEPAPI_SBX` in this example).
+Before you start, make sure you [generated a valid API key](https://developer.lockstep.io/docs/api-keys) and saved it as an environment variable in your system (referred to as `LOCKSTEPAPI_SBX` in this example).
 That way, you'll have access to the server.

-Create a new project folder with an empty `Program.cs` file inside it.
-The source code for the C# SDK is located in the `/src/` folder of this repository.
-Your project folder will need to have access to it.
+Create a new project folder with an empty `Program.cs` file inside it and add the SDK to your project:
+- One way to add the SDK to your project is by using the [package manager](https://docs.microsoft.com/en-us/nuget/consume-packages/install-use-packages-dotnet-cli):

+    ```
+    dotnet add package lockstep-sdk
+    ```

+- Another way is to locate the source code in the `/src/` folder of this repository and ensure that your project folder has access to it (download and add it using your IDE).

 There may be some additional dependencies you have to install.

-### Step 1: Declare and Initialize Lockstep API
+### Step 1: Declare and initialize Lockstep API

 Open your `Program.cs` file.
 Start by listing the dependencies and creating the main method.
 This main method should have variables for the `client` and `apiKey`.
 Note that the string passed in `Environment.GetEnvironmentVariable()` matches the environment variable name you created on your system.
 The `Ping()` method verifies your program can access the Lockstep Platfom API, regardless of authentication status or permissions.